-For more photos and individual information about a puppy click on the Name.
+For more photos and individual information about a puppy (including pricing) click on the Name.

 LIFE WITH BASSET HOUNDS